wamp-proto/wamp-proto/spec/advanced.md

 ## Preface

-This is part 2 of this document.
-It describes advanced features and aspects of the protocol and its usage.
+This is *part 2* of the WAMP specification.
+It describes advanced features and aspects of the protocol and its usage from the **WAMP Advanced Profile**.

 This part as a whole is considered partially finished and unstable.
 Some features are presently underspecified.
 Features may yet be added or removed, and there is no guarantee that an existing feature in this part will remain unchanged.

-Some features, however, are already fully specified and should remain unchanged.
+Some features, however, are already specified and should remain unchanged.
 These are specifically marked as *STABLE*.

-For an introduction to the protocol, and a description of basic features and usage, see part 1 of this document.
+For an introduction to the protocol, and a description of basic features and usage that are part of the **WAMP Basic Profile**, please see [The Web Application Messaging Protocol, Part 1: Basic Profile](basic.md)

 ## Transports